Shawn Tolleson: Los Angeles Dodgers

 Tolleson was drafted by the Los Angeles Dodgers in the 30th round of the 2010 MLB Draft out of Baylor University.
 In 2010 with the Ogden Raptors, he had 17 saves in 25 appearances and a 0.63 ERA.
-He was selected to the Pioneer Baseball League post-season All-star team.
+Tolleson was selected to the Pioneer Baseball League post-season all-star team.
 In 2011, he appeared in 14 games with the Great Lakes Loons, five with the Rancho Cucamonga Quakes and 38 with the AA Chattanooga Lookouts.
-He was the primary closer at each level, working in 57 total games with a 7–2 record, 1.17 ERA and 25 saves.
-He was the Dodgers Minor League Pitcher of the Year in 2011.
+Tolleson was the primary closer at each level, working in 57 total games with a 7–2 record, 1.17 ERA and 25 saves.
+He was the Dodgers' Minor League Pitcher of the Year in 2011.
 After beginning 2012 with Chattanooga, he was promoted to the AAA Albuquerque Isotopes on May 11.

 Tolleson was called up to the majors for the first time on June 4, 2012.
 He made his Major League debut on June 7 against the Philadelphia Phillies.
-He walked the two batters he faced, throwing eight balls in 10 pitches and was quickly taken out of the game.
-He did better in his second appearance, on June 10 against the Seattle Mariners, working one inning and picking up his first two strikeouts.
-During the 2012 season, he appeared in 40 games for the Dodgers with an ERA of 4.30 and a 3-1 record.
+Tolleson walked the two batters he faced, throwing eight balls in 10 pitches, and was quickly taken out of the game.
+He fared better in his second appearance, on June 10 against the Seattle Mariners, working one inning and picking up his first two strikeouts.
+During the 2012 season, Tolleson appeared in 40 games for the Dodgers with an ERA of 4.30 and a 3-1 record.

-Tolleson began the 2013 season in Albuquerque, where he pitched 5.2 innings in 3 games with 2 saves and did not allow any runs.
+Tolleson began the 2013 season in Albuquerque, where he pitched 5.2 innings in three games, with two saves, and did not allow any runs.
 He was called up to the Dodgers on April 12 and pitched that day, walking the only two batters he faced.
-He was placed on the disabled list after the game and underwent surgery on April 25 to repair a herniated disc in his back.
+Tolleson was placed on the disabled list after the game and underwent surgery on April 25 to repair a herniated disc in his back.
 His return from the injury was hampered when he suffered a hip injury during his minor league rehab in August.
-He was shut down for the season.
+Tolleson was then shut down for the season.

 Texas Rangers

-On November 20, 2013, he was claimed off waivers by the Texas Rangers.
-He became the Rangers closer in 2015.
-He recorded his first career save on May 20, 2015 against Boston in a 2-1 victory after Neftali Feliz was waived after not performing well enough in the closer role.
+On November 20, 2013, Tolleson was claimed off waivers by the Texas Rangers.
+He became the Rangers' closer in 2015.
+Tolleson recorded his first career save on May 20, 2015, against Boston in a 2-1 victory after Neftali Feliz was waived after not performing well enough in the closer role.
 He finished the season with a 6-4 record, 2.99 ERA, a 1.15 WHIP, 35 saves and 76 strikeouts.
 On May 18, 2016, Tolleson was removed as closer by the Rangers after owning an ERA over 9 despite recording 11 saves.

 On October 27, 2016, Tolleson rejected an outright assignment and became a free agent.